 Android and iOS are rival operating systems, each with its advantages and disadvantages.
 When choosing a tech stack, you need primarily to take into account the product itself, its specifics, purposes, and target audience.

 Minimum Viable Product (MVP) will be the first real introduction to your project.
 Its features are basic but enough to provide functionality and meet the needs of the target audience.
-The MVP stage is optional, but it is reasonable to implement it as it provides many advantages for businesses.
+The MVP development stage is optional, but it is reasonable to implement it as it provides many advantages for businesses.
 Below are some of the goals of an MVP:

 QA is intended to check whether an app’s features are responsive and meet specifications, test its performance under a particular workload, verify compatibility with various operating systems and devices, check how user-friendly and intuitive an app is in usage, pass through security borders, etc. Testing of GPS tracking applications is a complicated process because of many factors affecting navigation accuracy—from travel speed to how cloudy the sky is.
-After all types of testing the team get a report with QA results including a list of bugs and recommendations for app improvement.
+After all types of testing the team gets a report with QA results including a list of bugs and recommendations for app improvement.

-Applications require periodic updates as SDKs map changes and mobile OS updates may break some functionalities.
+Location-based apps require periodic updates as SDKs map changes and mobile OS updates may break some functionalities.
 Continuous updating of features will let you stay on the wave of tech and market needs in the future.

-Nearly 57% of people are comfortable disclosing their geolocation when 30% of users require complete privacy when sharing data.
+Nearly 57% of people are comfortable disclosing their geolocation while 31% of users require complete privacy when sharing data.
 That is why it’s crucial for app developers to stay transparent with users about the purposes of data processing, rules of its usage, and storage.
 Explain why getting a user’s permission is required.
 Offering additional value as an exchange for GPS information is a way to hit privacy objections.

 Low app engagement is a common issue in mobile development.
 Gamification, real-time communication, sharing information via social media, personalization, relevant notifications, and rewards increase users’ engagement quickly and organically.
 For instance: